 Allison B. Cooke

-Cooke is the Director and Visiting Faculty for a summer study abroad program offered through the University of Wisconsin-Milwaukee.
-For the past decade, she has taken a group of students to the Santa Reparata International School of Art in Florence, Italy, each year, where she teaches an intensive four-week summer course in Renaissance painting techniques focusing on egg tempera and gilding found in both traditional and contemporary studio practices.
+For twelve consecutive summers, Allison served as the Director and Adjunct Professor for a Study Abroad program, offered through the University of Wisconsin-Milwaukee, at the Santa Reparata International School of Art in Florence, Italy.
+She developed and taught an intensive four-week summer course in Renaissance Painting techniques.
+This course explored the use of dry pigments, homemade egg tempera paint, and myriad gold leaf techniques found in both traditional and contemporary studio practice.